-A staple of the holidays are the cards that stuff mailboxes.
+A staple of the holiday season is the colorful cards that stuff mailboxes.
 Whether it’s a card with a family photo, pictures of your cat or one you designed yourself, you want your card to be fireplace mantle worthy.
-Here are some tips and tricks to help you cross holiday cards off your list.
+Here are some tips and tricks to help you cross those holiday cards off your list.

 Just like the holiday shopping season, we suggest your start early.
 You will need plenty of time to double check your mailing list, take photos, perfect your design and get your cards printed.

 Turnaround time is another factor that needs to be considered.
 Our greeting cards have a turnaround time of 5 to 7 business days, so accounting for production time is important to stay on schedule.
 Holiday cards should reach their recipients around mid-December, so you want to make sure they’re being mailed out the first or second week of December.

 Addressing and stuffing envelopes, sticking stamps and trips to the post office can be time consuming.
 Taking advantage of our Direct Mailing Service works great if you have a long list of people to send cards to.
 All we need is your mailing list and we can print, address and deliver your holiday cheer- A perfect solution for those businesses that want to connect with their clients, but just don’t have the time.